 A Ponzi scheme is an investment scam where returns are paid to existing investors from funds contributed by new investors.
 In a Ponzi scheme, investors are duped by being promised high returns with little or no risk on their investments.
 The scammers then rely on cash flow from recent investors to provide returns to older investors.
 The scam runs along the lines of ‘Robbing Peter to pay Paul’.

-Here the investors have no idea from where their returns come from.
+Here the investors have no idea where their returns come from.
 They are misled to believe that the returns are being generated from the success of a business opportunity or the superior skills of a portfolio manager.
 At the initial stages, if an investor wishes to withdraw money, the scammers ensure that this is done promptly in order to gain the investors’ trust.
 The liquidity coupled with the superior returns results in a social feedback loop where current investors amazed by the returns suggests it to their friends and relatives.

 A Ponzi scheme, however, can only exist as long as new investors keep entering the scheme as their money is used to provide returns to the older investors.
 If at any time a huge number of investors demand their money back at once or if new investors stop coming in, the scheme stops functioning and the scam is unraveled.
 India too has had an ugly history with Ponzi schemes.
 978 Ponzi schemes have been identified in India, 326 of them being from Bengal alone.